Pope urges global war on human trafficking, appeals to consumers

 "We are facing a global phenomenon which exceeds the

 competence of any one community or country.
-In order to eliminate it, we need a mobilization comparable in size to that of the phenomenon itself," he said in the message sent to heads of state and government, international institutions and religious leaders.
+In order to eliminate it, we need a mobilisation comparable in size to that of the phenomenon itself," he said in the message s pent to heads of state and government, international institutions and religious leaders.

-While he has told governments and institutions to do more to stop human trafficking and modern slavery, this time he emphasized individual social responsibility.
+While he has told governments and institutions to do more to stop human trafficking and modern slavery, this time he emphasised individual social responsibility.

 "Every person ought to have the awareness that purchasing is always a moral and not simply an economic act," he said in his six-page message, titled "No longer slaves, but brothers and sisters".